whiletrue-do/WTD_learning_material/docs/00_setting_up_your_environment/git/linux_and_mac/git_setup.md

 ## Install Git on macOS

-1. Open Terminal.
+Open the Terminal.

-2. Check if Git is already installed.
+Check if Git is already installed.

 ```bash
 git --version